abcnorio/R-largenum-integration/README.md

 ## Function calls

 Functions are called identical to the original version.
+Use as normal but add .brob to the name of the function call and use a function that gives out a Brobdingnag object that acts as input for the integration function.

 ```
 source("brobdingnag.integral.r")
-[...use as always but add .brob to the name of the function call and use a function that gives out a Brobdingnag object as input for the integration function]
+[...]
 ```

 e.g.